Call for Abstracts

 These rules are applicable to all presentations, including those in Co-Sponsored Seminars, Free Paper, Panel Discussion, Poster presentation, etc.

-B. Conflicts of Interest Disclosures During Abstract Submission
+B. Report on Conflict of Interest at Abstract Submission

-Report potential conflicts of interest with companies within the last three years no matter whether it is directly related to the content of your presentation or not.
-If conflicts of interest are “present," enter the category and company names after each author's name in the entry field of “Conflict of Interest" on the abstract submission form.
-If there are no conflicts of interest, enter “category N." Confirm that the declaration is correct prior to the registration.
-Categories are as follows:
+Report on the potential conflict of interest with companies within the last three years no matter whether it's concerned with or without the content of your presentation.
+If conflict of interest is “present," enter the category, class and company names after each author's name in the entry field of “Conflict of Interest" on the abstract submission form.
+If conflict of interest is absent, enter “category N." Confirm the declaration is correct prior to the registration.
+Categories and classes are as follows.

 1. Categories